PavanRangani/docs/docs/prd/legal-entities/joint.md

 - Joint can't be editable.
   - There is a case so you had to stop joint editing.
 If the joint gives a gift to someone.
 So in this case the individual in the joint is giving a gift.
 Now if the individual of that joint is updated, then it will issue in the first given gift.
 That's why we stopped editing the joint.
+- User can able to edit `Display Name`.
+On click of `Edit` action of vertmore, open `Edit Display Name` dialog.

+### UI Rule

+Mockup of Display dialog //TODO

+## View Joint

+- Show both individuals of joint.
+- Joint have one vertmor action
+  - Actions are: `Edit`, `Terminate` , `Undo Terminate` & `Delete`
+  - `Terminate` action is applicable only for active joint.
+  - `Undo Terminate` action is applicable only for terminated joint.
+- If Joint has `Display Name`, show that name in bracket with the legal name.

+### UI Rule

+Mockup of Joint without nickname //TODO

+Mockup of Joint with nickname //TODO

 ## Terminate Joint